-This is because if you don’t nip her overprotective ways in the bud when she’s little, she can grow up to become rather territorial.
+This is because if you don’t nip her overprotective ways in the bud while she’s still young, she can grow up to become rather territorial.

-If a Shar-Pei is not socialized early in life with other dogs, then she is more likely to be aggressive with them later on.
+If you do not socialize your Shar-Pei with other dogs early and often, then she is more likely to be aggressive with them later on.

-Then, you won’t be able to take her to the dog park, or anywhere else where you might run into another dog, for that matter.
+You won’t be able to take her to the dog park, or anywhere else where you might run into another dog for that matter if she is beh

-If you are interested in adopting or buying an older Shar-Pei who was not trained out of this early enough, then you may want to invest in a sturdy security fence to keep her fenced in and away from other dogs.
+If you are interested in adopting or buying an older Shar-Pei who has not received the proper training to control this, you may want to invest in a sturdy security fence first that will keep her fenced-in and away from other dogs.

-There are a number of additional conditions that can affect a Shar-Pei, so it is important to be aware of them in advance before buying or adopting one.
+There are a number of additional conditions that can affect a Shar-Pei, so it is important to be aware of them in advance before buying or adopting one of these dogs.

-This condition can happen when the dog is an adult, but it more commonly affects Shar-Peis when they are around 18 months old.
+This condition can happen when the dog is an adult, but it more commonly affects Shar-Peis around 18 months old.

-So long as immediate treatment is sought, Shar-Pei fever typically subsides within 24 to 36 hours.
+So long as you seek immediate treatment, Shar-Pei fever typically subsides within 24 to 36 hours.